lukearend/swirl/2-mdp/README.md

-A solution to the inverted pendulum problem by setting it up as a Markov decision problem (MDP) and directly solving the Bellman equations for an optimal policy.
+A solution to the inverted pendulum task by setting it up as a Markov decision process (MDP) and directly solving the Bellman equations for an optimal policy.

-See [Chapter 2: MDP](../writeups/2-mdp/2-mdp.pdf) for an explanation of this solution.
+See [Chapter 2: Markov decision process](writeup/2-mdp.pdf) for an explanation of this solution.

-Run `run_simulation.m` to run the simulation.
+Run `code/run_simulation.m` to run the simulation.

-The solution to the MDP (the optimal policy) is pre-computed.
+The solution to the MDP (the optimal policy) is pre-computed using the scripts in the `code` directory.
 Here are the steps for re-computing the solution, should you wish to do so:

 1. Run `transition_probs.m` to build the transition probabilities via Monte Carlo estimation.
 This usually takes a few minutes.
 2. Run `reward_fn.m` to build the reward function.